Crazy Night Time Leg Cramps with Hepatitis C

 There is nothing worse than being awakened by a leg cramps.
 It is startling.
 All of this talk about tonic water, quinine, and soap under the bed are old wives tales.
 That tells us that leg cramps have been experienced by many people over the years.
 I have found what works for now.
 I really hope that one or all of these tips will be useful for you.

-I do not think that a large percentage of people have them.
-But if even one person benefits this blog, it needs to be posted.
-That is my motto.
 I am here for you when your legs cramp up or whatever else you find yourself suffering from while dealing with Hepatitis C or cirrhosis.
 I would grab your foot and yank on your toe if you needed me to.
 I mean that.
 Karen:)

 I also have hand cramps recently – My Youtube video about Hand Yoga shows you how to do the exercise that brings relief.
 I am not sure if I want to show the legs..
 Haha!
 We’ll see.
 Check it out. xo